 y.external

-Optional user-supplied response vector to use as the dependent variable in the local linear regression.
-Must match the dimension and type expected for the outcome family.
+Optional user-supplied response vector or matrix to use as the dependent variable in the local linear regression.
+Must have the same number of rows as the feature matrix and match the dimension and type expected for the outcome family.

 noise.na